lsu-phoenix-alumni/lsu-phoenix-alumni.github.io/README.md

 #### Deleting Old Announcements

 Announcement out of date?
 Just delete the file and commit your changes.
-Easy peasy, huh?

 ### Events